aptech/docs/docs/CR-eqSolvemtOutCreate.rst

 ----------------
 .. function:: eqSolvemtOutCreate()

-    :returns: c (*struct*) instance of :class:`eqSolvemtOut` struct with members set to default values.
+    :returns: **eqOut** (*struct*) - instance of :class:`eqSolvemtOut` struct with members set to default values.

 Examples
 ----------------
 Since structures are strongly typed in GAUSS, each structure must be declared before it can be used.

 ::

-    // declare structure
+    // Declare structure
-    struct eqSolvemtOut c;
+    struct eqSolvemtOut eqOut;

     // Initialize structure
-    c = eqSolvemtOutCreate();
+    eqOut = eqSolvemtOutCreate();

 The members of an :class:`eqSolvemtOut` structure and default values are described in the manual entry for :func:`eqSolvemt`.